Inclusive Climate Action City Project

 In partnership with UNCHR Rwanda, Nyamagabe District is creating livelihood opportunities in climate smart agriculture, waste management, green energy production, and sustainable urban development for both refugees and receiving communities.

-Community members have constructed 50 hectares of radical and progressive terraces while training and employing community members on climate-smart agriculture, establishing the terraces will improve food security, stabilize flood-prone mountainsides, and protect Mushishito Marshland.
+Employing migrants and refugees, the project constructed 50 hectares of radical and progressive terraces while training and employing community members on climate-smart agriculture.
+These terraces will improve food security, stabilize flood-prone mountainsides, and protect Mushishito Marshland.

-The project has introduced a campaign to improve waste management practices in Kigeme refugee camp and the surrounding district.
-The district has distributed communal waste bins and held workshops on waste management, composting, and energy saving practices.
-Nyamagabe District is also purchasing a briquette drying machine to convert household compost into clean kitchen fuel, eliminating the need to import briquettes from Kigali while strengthening the local energy market.
+The project also introduced a campaign to improve waste management practices in Kigeme refugee camp and the surrounding district.
+The district has distributed communal waste bins and held workshops on waste management, composting, and energy-saving practices.
+Nyamagabe District also purchased a briquette drying machine to convert household compost into clean kitchen fuel, eliminating the need to import briquettes from Kigali while strengthening the local energy market.

-Through multiple and varied community participation and employment opportunities, the project also encourages positive interaction between refugees and receiving communities, increasing social cohesion.
+Through multiple and varied community participation and employment opportunities, the project also encouraged positive interaction between refugees and receiving communities, increasing social cohesion.

 Impact